acarabott/ChromeREPL/README.md

 The project was inspired by [SublimeWebInspector](https://github.com/sokolovstas/SublimeWebInspector/tree/master), but is far less ambitious, not as opinionated, and thus easier to maintain.

-This uses a *ever so slightly* modified version of [PyChromeDevTools](https://github.com/marty90/PyChromeDevTools).
+This uses a *ever so slightly* modified version of [PyChromeDevTools](https://github.com/marty90/PyChromeDevTools), and a stripped down version of [Sublime Goto Window](https://github.com/ccampbell/sublime-goto-window).

 ## Author